TheBestPessimist/duplicacy-utils/Readme.md

 ---

-### TODO
+### TODO (HELP NEEDED)

+- `filters`
-- improve the exclude rules for MacOS (HELP NEEDED)
+- - improve the exclude rules for MacOS

+- misc
-- name/organize the scripts better (HELP NEEDED)
+- - name/organize the scripts better
-- guide for setting up powershell with minimum system modification

-    - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Unsigned/Bypass
-    - at the end, set executionpolicy to Undefined
+- readme
   - explanation of how to run the scripts, and that they need to be in the same folder

+- backup
-- send mail with the stats of the backup command
+- - send mail/notification with the statistics of the run (and other info)
-- save mail password to windows credentials manager, not in plaintext or some temp file which is just dumb
+- - save mail/notification password/token to windows credentials manager, not in plaintext or some temp file which is just dumb

+### Changelog

+##### 2018.01.31

+- There is no need to do anything to powershell.
+Just running the .bat file to create the Scheduled Task is enough.